beesfleas/FMBench/docs/scenarios/summarization.md

 2.  **Content Generation**: It demonstrates the model's deep understanding of context, nuance, and hierarchy of importance within a text.
 3.  **Cross-domain Utility**: It is applicable in legal, medical, technical, and general domains.

-## Implementation in FMBench
+## Implementation in HoliBench

-In FMBench, the Summarization scenario measures an LLM's ability to generate meaningful abstracts for news articles or other long-form text.
+In HoliBench, the Summarization scenario measures an LLM's ability to generate meaningful abstracts for news articles or other long-form text.

 ### Implementation Details